nethesis/nethvoice-wizard-restapi/README.md

 POST /configuration/localnetworks
 ```

-Accept a jason array of local networks and cidr in body:
+Accept a JSON array of local networks and CIDR mask in body:

 ```
 [